-The IVF/ART Program at the Massachusetts General Hospital Fertility Center offers leading-edge assisted reproductive technology (ART) services, including in vitro fertilization (IVF) and single-embryo transfer, in a highly individualized, private setting.
+The Massachusetts General Hospital Fertility Center's IVF/ART Program offers leading-edge assisted reproductive technology (ART) services, including in vitro fertilization (IVF) and single-embryo transfer, in a highly individualized, private setting.

 Our Approach Safety is our number one priority.
-Fertility Center clinicians reduce the risks associated with multiple gestations by using techniques such as:
+Massachusetts General Hospital Fertility Center clinicians reduce the risks associated with multiple gestations by using techniques such as:

 - Embryo cryopreservation (freezing and preserving human embryos)

 - Single-embryo transfer (transferring one rather than multiple fertilized embryos to the uterus)

 In short, we strive to do more with less.

 We are also among the few fertility centers in the country to routinely offer elective single-embryo transfer to women under age 35.

 What to Expect

 Our offices offer patients unsurpassed privacy.
 We deliver all in vitro fertilization (IVF) and assisted reproductive technology (ART) services in one self-contained suite located on the 10th floor of the Yawkey Building for Outpatient Care, overlooking Beacon Hill.
 When necessary, we work closely with other Mass General specialists—including urologists, embryologists and obstetricians/gynecologists—providing the highest level of care for patients.